How can I determine what version of ASNA DataGate for IBM i, and what its library name is, my system is using?

 ASNA DataGate for IBM i is an IBM i host service that serves IBM i data to ASNA clients such as ASNA Visual RPG, Wings, and Mobile RPG.
 These instructions show you what version(s) of DataGate are running on your system.

-To determine what version of DataGate is currently running on your system:
+If you don’t know the DataGate library on your IBM i, then use the steps below to determine what version of DataGate is currently running on your system:

 Step 1.
 First, use WRKACTJOB and find the DG8SVC jobs.
 For each instance of DataGate for IBM i, there is one DB8SVC job where the Function column is "CMD-DG8SVC."
 Two of those jobs are shown in the screenshot below.
 This indicates there are two separate instances of DataGate running on this IBM i.
 In most installations, there is only one version of DataGate running.
 If you do see more than one DG8SVC job where the Function column is "CMD-DG8SVC" do steps 2 and 3 for each of those jobs.

 If you know what subsystem DataGate is running in, you can also use WRKSBSJOB to find the DG8SVC jobs.
 For example, if DataGate is running from QINTER, this command

 lists only the jobs initiated from that subsystem.